 What Happens When You Put Regular Gas In a Premium Car?

-So, what will happen if you fill up with regular fuel?
+But what exactly will happen if you fill your premium car up with regular fuel?
 Will you cause damage to your engine?
 Stick with us while we take you through the intricacies of premium versus regular fuel and how each one affects your vehicle’s operations.

 Premium vs. Regular Gas

-Octane refers to the likelihood of mistimed combustion.
-Higher octane ratings mean there’s less of a chance that combustion will occur at the wrong time.
+But as long as you're sticking with good old gasoline—octane references the likelihood of mistimed combustion.
+Basically, higher octane ratings mean there’s less of a chance that combustion will occur at the wrong time.
 The poorly-timed tiny explosions that take place are known as pre-ignition, or engine knock, because of the sound they produce.

 Higher octane gasoline is designed to help prevent engine knock.
 This phenomenon isn’t typically harmful to your engine if it happens occasionally, but repeated engine knock can speed up wear and tear.